oscar-monsalve/machine-learning/pyml-book-raschka/README.md

 # Virtual environment

-According to the recommended venv recommended by the book, [uv](https://docs.astral.sh/uv/) was used to create the venv as follows:
+According to the book's recommended virtual environment, [uv](https://docs.astral.sh/uv/) was used to create the venv as follows:

 - Create the virtual environment in book's directory (```pyml-book-raschka```):